-

 Anti-avoidance rules

-Controlled foreign companies: Passive income of subsidiaries in low- or no-tax jurisdictions will be attributed to a German shareholder if such shareholder and its related parties hold, directly or indirectly, more than 50% of the subsidiary.
+Controlled foreign companies: Passive income of subsidiaries in low or no tax jurisdictions will be attributed to a German shareholder if such shareholder and its related par-ties hold, directly or indirectly, more than 50% of the subsidiary.
 Typical passive income is income from the rental of real estate, income from licensing, or income from the lending of capital.
-A jurisdiction is regarded as a low-tax jurisdiction if the income of the subsidiary is subject to an effective tax rate of less than 25%.
-Credits and refunds at the shareholder level are taken into account when determining whether the effective tax rate abroad falls below the 25% threshold.
-Credit for tax paid on attributed income can be granted upon the application of the taxpayer.
+A jurisdiction is regarded as a low tax jurisdiction if the income of the subsidiary is subject to an effective tax rate of less than 15% (25% for periods before 2024).
+Credits and refunds at the shareholder level are taken into account when determining whether the effective tax rate falls below the 15% threshold.
+Credit for tax paid on at-tributed income can be granted upon the application of the taxpayer.

-Hybrids: General anti-hybrid rules were enacted into German domestic tax law on 30 June 2021 with effect as from 2020, based on the EU anti-tax avoidance directive (ATAD 2).
-Additional anti-hybrid rules exist in connection with dividends received (linking rules) and certain “double-dip” structures involving German Organschaft entities (dual consolidated loss rules) and German partnerships.
+Anti-hybrid rules: General anti-hybrid rules are in place, which are based on the EU anti-tax avoidance directive (ATAD 2).
+Additional anti-hybrid rules exist in connection with dividends received (linking rules) and certain “double-dip” structures involving German partnerships.

 Economic substance requirements: Based on the amended anti-treaty shopping rule, relief from withholding tax under a treaty or the EU PSD or IRD is not available to a foreign company if, and to the extent that: